TehShrike/joshduff.com/content/2014-10-19-shadow-of-mordor.md

 Shadow of Mordor botches this context up horribly, with its written narrative draining fun and motivation out of the game.

-But improving on the Batman games, Shadow of Mordor provides another context for progress through gameplay - one reminds me of indie game Mount & Blade.
+But improving on the Batman games, Shadow of Mordor provides another context for progress through gameplay, one that reminds me of indie game Mount & Blade.

 When all you have is a sword
 =========